The “Maths Meeting Point” at TU Darmstadt

 Therefore, at the Meeting Points we revise and expand the lecture topics with the help of exercises.
 One of our important objectives is to compensate for any discrepancies in students’ school knowledge of mathematics and ensure that they enjoy coherent, solid basic training in mathematics on which they themselves can build in the following semesters.

 Apart from this, our activities include applying what students have learnt to the actual subjects they are studying, thus emphasising the relevance of the material and increasing students’ motivation.
-Here are some examples of exercises to give you a better impression of the different types of exercise.
+Here are some (opens in new tab) to give you a better impression of the different types of exercise. examples of exercises

 The Meeting Points are held once a week during the semester and take the form of a 90-minute course.
 During the semester break the Meeting Points that accompany lectures are complemented by an Examination Preparation Course consisting of five 90-minute sessions which repeat the topics of the lectures, practise the material using exercises and thus ensure that students receive the best possible support in preparing for examinations.